davidmolina/davidmolina.github.io/_posts/2017-05-23-mole-and-interview-cake-with-kyle-holmberg.markdown

 categories: jekyll update
 ---

-This past Sunday I met up for lunch w/ fellow veteran [Kyle Holmberg](https://kylemh.com/) who was in town for [PyCon](https://us.pycon.org/2017/), the largest annual gathering for the community that uses and develops the open-source Python programming language.
+This past Sunday I met up for lunch w/ prior service Oregon National guardsman [Kyle Holmberg](https://kylemh.com/) who was in town for [PyCon](https://us.pycon.org/2017/), the largest annual gathering for the community that uses and develops the open-source Python programming language.

 I took him over to the Hawthorne District and we enjoyed some Mole burritos at my friend's sustainable taqueria, [Cha Cha Cha Taqueria & Bar](http://www.chachachapdx.com/mission.html).
 Due to Operation Code's remote and decentralized structure, it's rare I meet our veterans in person (unless we're at a conference) and so anytime I get a chance to do that, time permitting, I will.